20-Minute Chicken Kofta (Grilled or Pan-fried)

 Instructions

-- Start by either finely chopping the onions and parsley, or using a small food processor, chop to a fine consistency.
+- Start by either finely chopping the 1 yellow onion and 1 cup parsley, or using a small food processor, chop to a fine consistency.

 - Remove from the pan and serve with chopped vegetables like onions, parsley and tomato, in sandwiches or with a salad.